Combined Koreas crew wins historic medal at Asian Games

 The combined Koreas basketball team is a gold-medal chance and has progressed to the quarterfinals of the women's tournament.

+Defending women's champion Wei Yongli had the fastest qualifying time in 11.32, and India's Dutee Chand won her heat in 11.38.

-The men's marathon was the opening event in the athletics program and it finished in a sprint, with Hiroto Inoue of Japan hanging on for gold after a late tangle with Bahrain's Elhassan Elabbassi.
+The marathon started at 6 a.m. and it finished in a sprint, with Inoue hanging on for gold after a late tangle with Bahrain's Elhassan Elabbassi.
+Both were credited with the same time of 2 hours, 18 minutes, 22 seconds.

-Inoue finished in 2 hours, 18 minutes and 22 seconds and held his arms out wide as he crossed the line less than a meter ahead of Elabassi, who was credited with the same time.

-Inoue and Elabassi dueled for the lead over the last five kilometers on a steamy morning in the Indonesian capital.

 They entered the main stadium together and were shoulder-to-shoulder coming around the last curve of the track.
-Elhassan attempted to surge inside Inoue on the left in the inside lane with about 50 meters to go but had a small collision with his Japanese rival and lost his balance.
+Elabbassi attempted to surge inside Inoue on the left in the inside lane with about 50 meters to go but collided with his Japanese rival and lost his balance.

 "It was a tough race.
-I knew I'd win in the home stretch so I went all out," Inoue told Japanese media.
+I knew I'd win in the home stretch so I went all out," Inoue said.
 "This is a big confidence boost for me.
 I wouldn't have been able to accomplish this alone."

 It was Japan's first gold in the Asian Games men's marathon in 32 years, and comes as the country prepares to host the 2020 Tokyo Olympics.